 Modern Archaeological Findings

 Recent archaeological excavations in Istanbul have uncovered new evidence about the city's Byzantine and Ottoman past.
 Discoveries of ancient walls, aqueducts, and public buildings are helping to reconstruct the city's urban landscape and understand how it evolved over time.
-These findings are also providing valuable insights into the daily lives of the people who lived in Constantinople, from emperors and nobles to merchants and commoners.
+Because of that, these findings are also providing valuable insights into the daily lives of the people who lived in Constantinople, from emperors and nobles to merchants and commoners.
 The ongoing research is constantly adding to our understanding of this remarkable city and its enduring legacy.

 Environmental Factors and Urban Planning

 Another trend in the study of Constantinople's geography is the growing recognition of the role of environmental factors in shaping the city's development.
+Studies of the Golden Horn, for example, are revealing how the city's harbor was managed and maintained over the centuries.
 Researchers are examining how the city's water supply, climate, and natural resources influenced its growth and sustainability.
-Studies of the Golden Horn, for example, are revealing how the city's harbor was managed and maintained over the centuries.
 This research is providing valuable lessons for modern urban planners about the importance of sustainable development and resource management.

 The Legacy of Constantinople in Modern Istanbul